simeonpashley/simeonpashley.github.io/_posts/2015-02-09-optimising-nginx-and-php-fpm.md

 ---
-title: Optimising Nginx & PHP-FPM
+title: Optimising NGINX & PHP-FPM
 date: 2015-02-09 21:38:50
-tags: ["nginx", "php-fpm", "server", "unix", "performance"]
+tags: ["NGINX", "php-fpm", "server", "unix", "performance"]
 ---

 Some notes from another round of performance optimisation of our server stack hosting our online platform that dramatically improved customer experience too.